Casual workers at Aston

 You will need to access the Aston Staff Portal which is where you can view your personal information and access your payslips.

-You will be provided with your network ID and password when you commence work.
+You will be provided with your staff network ID and password when you commence work.
 If you do not have your details, please contact Digital Services and request a password reset.
 Or, you can visit them at the Digital Services hub, located in the main building East G16.
 However your contact them, please be able to identify yourself by supplying either your network ID or your Aston Staff ID card.

 Your staff network account gives you access to the Staff Portal, and also your staff email account, for the duration of your casual engagement.
 It is important that you check your staff email account regularly, as this is where we will send important information concerning your casual work, including confirmation of when your timesheets are approved / rejected and any changes to payroll deadlines.